 A. The right of appeal is an integral part of the Department of Housing’s Customer Service Charter.
 The Appeals Mechanism offers all tenants an informal, thorough, fair and inexpensive means of appealing a decision.
 You should contact your local Housing Services Officer if you wish to dispute a decision taken against you either during your tenancy or after you have vacated the premises.

 Q. How do I arrange maintenance?

-General maintenance must be reported to Housing Direct within 3 days.
+General maintenance must be reported to Housing Direct as soon as practicable.
 Emergency maintenance issues must be reported immediately.

 Housing Direct provides a 24 hour emergency contact centre to handle emergency maintenance issues between 5pm and 8am on work days and 24 hours on weekends and public holidays.